rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ##     year = {2011},
 ##   }
 ##
 ## Many thanks for all contributors!
-See: http://ropengov.github.com
 ```

 ## Session info